thorsten23/hubzilla/doc/member/guide/profile.md

 More about directories can be found at the feature description about [directory services.](../../feature/directory_service.md)

-If you do not wish to be found be people unless you give them your channel address, you may leave your profile unpublished.
+If you do not wish to be found by people unless you give them your channel address, you may leave your profile unpublished.

 If this option is not visible to you your hub admin may enabled the setting that all profiles on this site have to be listed in the directory independently of your channel permission setting.
+The hub admin has also the possibility to block all public access to otherwise personal public pages on your site unless one is authenticated.

 The only possibility to make your default profile invisible to the internet is by using the "custom/expert mode" in your channel permission category.
 If you use this category you have the possibility to select who can view your default profile.
 Anybody else will only see your profile picture and your profile name.